polkadot-js/docs/docs/substrate/storage.md

 - **interface**: `api.query.session.disabledValidators`
 - **summary**:    Indices of disabled validators.

-   The set is cleared when `on_session_ending` returns a new set of identities.
+   The vec is always kept sorted so that we can find whether a given validator is  disabled using binary search.
+It gets cleared when `on_session_ending` returns  a new set of identities.

 ### keyOwner(`(SpCoreCryptoKeyTypeId,Bytes)`): `Option<AccountId32>`
 - **interface**: `api.query.session.keyOwner`